-- Official admission is contingent upon receipt of the final official high school transcript by July 15 for fall enrollment. - Applicants who are not applying directly after high school, or who are interested in the SNC/BCON agreement should contact the Admissions Office for further details regarding admission qualifications.
+- Official admission is contingent upon receipt of the final official high school transcript, CPR certification and completion of the health requirements by July 15 for fall enrollment. - Applicants who are not applying directly after high school, or who are interested in the SNC/BCON agreement should contact the Admissions Office for further details regarding admission gualifications.